matthiasdemuzere/multitemporal-lcz-mapping/README.md

     * add slope from ASTER DEM to account for topography
 * LCZs are mapped at a resolution of 30m.
 Afterwards, the default Gaussian filter is applied, as described in [Demuzere et al. (2020)](https://doi.org/10.1038/s41597-020-00605-z).
 * resulting resolution is 100m, yet thematic resolution is slightly lower due to the Gaussian filter.
-* a buffer of 15km is applied around the bounding box of all TAs for a city.
-This defines the mapped Region of Interest.
+* a buffer of 15km is applied around the bounding box of all TAs (all years).
+This defines the mapped Region of Interest, being the same for all years.
 * all other TA filters and LCZ mapping settings from the LCZ Generator are retained.

 ## Output

+All outputs are available HERE > output.
+(MAKE SURE TO ADD LINK!!)

 * The outputs are similar as those provided by the LCZ Generator (see [here](https://lcz-generator.rub.de/submissions)).
 * The FILENAME reflect the settings used in the production: